Davi9130/frontend-interview-api/README.md

 - For Question 1, you don't need to worry about error handling.
 - While you develop the frontend, please define and apply types and interfaces when you need.
 Also, please avoid using `any` type if possible.
 - Please use `await` rather than `Promise` and `then` in `async` functions.
+- Please do not use `as` type assertions.
+Instead, please use type guards.
 - Please format the code with Prettier
 - Please follow the ESLint rules as much as possible.